XxCHANDLERxX/notes/sci206/README.md

 but when spaced apart the pressure is divided so it's safe."
 "The mistress of pain can handle nails a few inches apart."

-Demo: Rod of brass = square inch of atmospheric pressure.
+*Demo:*: Rod of brass = square inch of atmospheric pressure.

-Demo: Black rubber square with a handle on top.
+*Demo:*: Black rubber square with a handle on top.
 Lying flat, sealed around the edges, you can't pull it up.
 You can't pull against the atmospheric pressure pushing down on the square.
 Small amounts push on the corners, so I can peel those up easily.

-Demo: Gasket halves put together with air pumped out.
+*Demo:*: Gasket halves put together with air pumped out.
 It's not a "vacuum pulling it together", it's the force of atmospheric pressure pushing from the outside, with nothing pushing back from the inside.
 It's an imbalance.
 Like how sucking on a paper bag removes air, and the atmospheric pressure crumples it from the outside.

-Demo: Model hovercraft.
+*Demo:*: Model hovercraft.

 In a drinking straw, pressure is roughly the same on top as it is on the bottom.
 Applying suction at the top removes a bit of air, lowering the